 Paraphrasing takes an original passage and uses different words or phrases to express the same meaning.
 Essentially, a paraphrase just rewrites the original text in its own way.

 A paraphrase always uses unique wording, something you come up with that’s different from the original source.
 Because they’re unique, paraphrases do not require quotation marks as direct quotes do.
+But paraphrasing still requires citations to ensure you’re not plagiarizing someone else’s ideas, research, or theories.

 What is the purpose of paraphrasing?